Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 Let's look at a pie chart that reflects a typical student's knowledge.

-Your pie chart might have the portions slightly different, but everyone will have these 3 areas.
-Things you know, things you know you don't know, and an even bigger section of "what you don't know, you don't know".
+Your pie chart might have the portions slightly different, but everyone will have these three areas: things you know, things you know you do not know, and an even bigger section of “what you do not know you do not know”.

 This last section is only understood once you look closely at the syllabus and realize that the exam developers have cast the net very wide.

-- if you use a timer, you can learn how to pace yourself and avoid running out of time.
+- If you use a timer, you can learn how to pace yourself and avoid running out of time.

 Question.
 Kenny, P.Eng., is an electrical designer and is disgruntled with his working situation.
 He asks his other professional colleagues, and they have similar feelings towards management.
 Kenny and others believe that management has not treated them fairly concerning pay scales, working hours, and benefits compared to similar industry companies.
 One of Kenny’s colleagues suggests that they start a union.
 Kenny knows that starting a union: